The following books about tattling help begin a discussion about the topic with students.

 17. The Tattletale (Lynn Downey)

 18. Tattletale Tilly (Joanna Weaver)

 19. Tattlin’ Madeline (Carol Cummings)

-Share with elementary students this entertaining spin on tattling that’s perfect to use as a read aloud during reader’s workshop or for a social studies unit about social skills.
+Perfect as a read-aloud book, share this entertaining spin on tattling during reader’s workshop or during a unit about social skills.

 20. Telling Isn’t Tattling (Kathryn M. Hammerseng)

-Present your students with examples from this book that will help them differentiate between “telling”/”report” and “tattling”.
+Present students with examples from this book that will help them differentiate between “telling”/”report” and “tattling”.

-This book on tattling teaches kids when it’s appropriate to resolve conflicts themselves and when to seek the assistance of adults.
+This text also teaches when it’s appropriate to resolve conflicts among peers and when to seek the assistance of adults.